BitFolio/bitfolioBiz/about.md

+Title: What We Do: About David Anderson
+Description: Bitfolio Academy: What We Do.
+Meet David Anderson.
+Free Bitfolio Membership and Community.
+Free 7-day Yield-Farming Challenges.
+VIP Community with Weekly Small-Group Meetings.
+Elite Crypto Coaching.
+Crypto Essentials course.

 ABOUT DAVID ANDERSON

 My background is in systems and software engineering.
 I am a technology buff, and I enjoy getting in early on technology that will impact the future.
 I started bitfolio.biz in 2014 to document my crypto adventure.
 In 2013, I started mining crypto with ASIC mining rigs (or dedicated mining hardware).
 In 2016 and 2017, I was trading Bitcoin on Huobi, when trades were free.
 So, I have been mining, trading and investing in digital assets for nine years, and I am ready and willing to share my knowledge and expertise with you.